sumit298/sumit298/README.md

 - Building full-stack applications with React and Node.js
 - Exploring ML integration in web applications
 - Contributing to open-source projects
-- Expanding knowledge in cloud technologies and DevOps
+- Expanding knowledge in cloud technologies

 ## Let's Connect